 - Low Noise, Vibration and Harshness (NVH)

 The RDX achieves its mission to provide sports sedan handling, and one-ups its rivals.
 When tested on the skid pad, Acura internal measurements show the RDX achieves a maximum cornering force of 0.85g.
 This exceeds the cornering performance of the BMW X3 in the same test conditions.
 Much of the credit for the RDX's cornering performance goes to the SH-AWD™ system (see the Powertrain section).
-As a result, the RDX provides sharp steering through intersections, direct and linear response on winding roads, and high speed stability on highway.
+As a result, the RDX provides sharp steering through corners, direct and linear response on winding roads, and high speed stability on highway.

 The RDX front suspension is a specially designed and tuned MacPherson strut arrangement with compact packaging, ride comfort, and the long wheel travel and ruggedness necessary to meet harsh urban roads.
 The geometry has been optimized with both a high caster angle and "trail," to provide sharp on-center steering response and stability.